 The list changes every year, but here are a few companies that routinely hire co-op students from Chemical Engineering at Virginia Tech:

-2. Polish up your resume and plan to attend a career fair (like Engineering Expo in September).
+- Polish up your resume and plan to attend a career fair (like Engineering Expo in September) and/or apply to Co-ops and Internships through Handshake.
+Or apply on the company's website or another commercial job board.

-3. Develop a plan of study with your adviser or with Dr. Goldstein (the co-op adviser).
+- Develop your plan of study with your academic advisor, Dr. Whiting.